 These units are a critical part of ensuring the safety of your food and the health of your customers.
 Food codes require that foods be kept at proper storage temperatures prior to use and serving, with an additional requirement that food temperatures are held at 40 degrees Fahrenheit or below in commercial refrigeration.
 Freezers for foodservice use maintain temperatures of -10 to 5 degrees Fahrenheit, ensuring foods stay frozen without getting them so cold their quality degrades.
 From space-saving plug-and-play boxes to large walk-ins that have to be constructed by the owner, bar refrigerators to cold prep tables, KaTom has the models your kitchen needs.

 Reach-in refrigerators are the go-to solution for back-of-house cold storage.
-They can keep your most important foods and ingredients cold, safe, and within reach until they get cooked, or keep finished products chilled until serving time.
+They are able to keep your most important ingredients cold, safe, and within reach.

 Display merchandisers are essential to any business that retails food.
-They're the most efficient kind of commercial refrigerator for displaying packaged foods to the public while keeping them at safe temperatures.
-Models with up to three sections are available, and they come in a variety of exterior finishes to match the rest of your equipment.
+They're the most efficient kind of commercial refrigerator for displaying packaged foods.

-Whether holding bottled beverages, chilling kegs to keep beer perfectly cold for serving, or creating a frosty layer on serving items so they hold food and drinks cooler longer, these units do it all.
-Some have glass doors and lights to provide attractive merchandising of your drinks, while others have dispensing taps to enable serving a frosty mug.
-Find the underbar refrigeration you need here.
+These units are ideal for holding bottled beverages, chilling kegs to keep beer perfectly cold for serving, or creating a frosty layer on serving items so they hold food and drinks cooler longer.

 NEW LOW PRICE

-Undercounter refrigerators can help you keep your most popular food ingredients nearby.
-They can help streamline the operations of many businesses, from kitchen prep lines to cafés to coffee bars.
-They can also be used to store bottles under bars or at waitress stations.
+Undercounter refrigerators can help you keep your most popular ingredients nearby.
+They can help streamline the operations of many businesses.

 Draft beer systems provide an all-in-one solution for storing and dispensing draft beer.
-These can hold as many as four kegs, with one or two serving columns.
-Those columns can each be fitted with up to three taps, allowing you to offer a variety of brews on tap.
-Stainless steel or black finishes can make them a handsome addition to your bar.
+These can hold as many as four kegs, with up to six taps.

 NEW LOW PRICE